 - Most pets, children, and spouses require an adjustment period that varies with every situation and can take several weeks or months.

 - If necessary, keep the pet separated until he feels more comfortable in your home.
 There are some great resources online, even on PETMD.com for introducing new animals into your home.
 Check out LifeLine's tips on introducing a new dog to your pack.
-The ASPCA has information on preparing your dog for a new baby and other topics relating to pets and babies.
+The ASPCA has information on preparing your dog for a new baby and other topics relating to pets and babies. free downloadable flyers on understanding dogs’ body language, teaching kids and adults how to approach dogs, and dealing with fearful dogs.

 Re-homing A Pet